This year we are organising the annual Walk a Mile event in Inverness in the summer for a change.

 The route starts at the Fisherman's Hut (corner of Bught Park and Ballifeary House care home) and goes along the river and Ness Walk, crossing the Ness Bridge, up Bridge Street and the High Street to Falcon Square.

-We are aiming to start the walk at 11am so please try to arrive a few minutes early.
+We are aiming to start the walk at 11am and be led by a local piper, so please try to arrive a few minutes early.

 With thanks to Nicola Kennell of Green Tree Arts Studio for designing the poster.